-Morson Group is pleased to announce that it has been confirmed as a Disability Confident employer, a new scheme to replace the two-tick scheme ‘Positive About Disabled People’.
+Morson Group is pleased to announce that it has been confirmed as a Disability Confident employer, a scheme to replace the two-tick scheme ‘Positive About Disabled People’.

-As a Disability Confident Employer we have undertaken and successfully completed the self-assessment and are taking each of the stipulated core actions to be a Disability Confident employer.
+As a Disability Confident employer we have undertaken and successfully completed the self-assessment and are taking each of the stipulated core actions to be a Disability Confident employer.
 This involves, as a minimum, offering at least one activity to get the right people for our business and at least one activity to retain and develop our staff.

 Primarily, this means that any applicant considered to have a disability who meets the minimum criteria for a position (the essential competences set out by the job advertisement) will be granted an interview.